What is stormwater?

 I don’t receive a water bill from the City.
 How will I be billed for stormwater?

-The stormwater charge will be added to the final property tax bill in May, 2017.
+The stormwater charge has been added to the final property tax bill as of May, 2017.

 How is the stormwater charge calculated?